moskalenko/nipype-pbs-workflows/README.md

 ## nipype-workflows

-This repository consists of neuroimaging workflows written in nipype with a focus on the Portable Batch System (PBS) job scheduler.
+This repository consists of neuroimaging workflows written in nipype with a focus on using a batch system via a job scheduler.
-It provides tools and documentation to neuroscientists for using the services of UF's Research Computing (RC) group.
+It provides tools and documentation to neuroscientists for using HiPerGator supercomputer at UFRC (UF Research Computing).

 ### Installation

 In order to run the code provided in this repository the following software need to be available:

- - PBS Job scheduler
+ - Job scheduler
  - Required Modules:
   - python (version 2.7.6)
   - nipype (version 0.8)